starsinmypockets/nodeclassifyit/README.md

 * `train/deleted.csv` should contain event rows with descriptions of events that should be deleted
 * Training files should be in CSV format.
 * The first row of the csv file should contain header fields.

+## Probablistic search
+After all configured searches run, a probabilistic classification is done based on a bayesian classifier.
+This should at least be more than 50% accurracy but I'm not entirely sure how effective it is.

+## Stop words
+The `config/` directory includes lists of stop words - proper names.
+These are removed from the items before being weighted probabilistically.
+You can add or remove words from these lists.